Moving your money

 Some contracts specify a fixed amount in pounds sterling for the duration of your contract, while others would pay the current sterling equivalent each month, meaning that your monthly income could fluctuate depending on exchange rates.
 Make sure to check your contract carefully to be aware of any fluctuations due to exchange rates.

 Both standing orders and direct debits move money away from your account to pay for bills or suppliers.

 Standing orders are an instruction you give to your bank to pay a set amount, usually each month, to a particular person or supplier.
 The amount can only be changed by you.

-A Direct Debit is an instruction to your bank to allow a supplier have money from your bank account to settle your bills.
+A Direct Debit is an instruction to your bank to allow a supplier to receive money from your bank account to settle your bills.
 The Direct Debit would most often be set up as a monthly payment upon receipt of your bill on a certain date.
 Normally the amount can be changed by the supplier so long as they give you ten working days’ notice of the amount so that you can cancel the direct debit if you are not happy.
 You can set up Direct Debit to your account when signing a contract with your supplier, for example for a mobile phone bill.

-You can cancel direct debits and standing orders by writing to your bank.
+You can cancel direct debits and standing orders by contacting your bank.
 If there is not enough money in your account to pay a standing order or direct debit, the bank does not have to pay it and you may be charged a fee.

 Use of Irish and Scottish bank notes throughout the UK

 Scotland and Northern Ireland's banks issue their own notes.
-These can be used elsewhere in the UK, but shops are sometimes reluctant to accept them.
-If you have any trouble getting them accepted ask a bank to swap them for Bank of England notes.
+These can be used elsewhere in the UK though some shop owners refuse to accept them.
+If you have any trouble you can ask a bank to swap them for Bank of England notes.
 This can be done free of charge.

-The Irish Republic’s currency is the Euro, which are not generally accepted in the UK.
+The Republic of Ireland's currency is the Euro, which is not accepted in the UK.